 If you are planning just a day hike, you really don’t need that much.
 Have a small backpack and some essentials.

 - First aid kit

 - Breathable clothing

-I generally have a go to backpack that I use for foraging and backpacking.
-It has a little more then the essentials.
+I generally have a go-to backpack that I use for foraging and backpacking.
+It has a little more than the essentials.
 I like to travel with a few more items.
-I bring trekking poles, a small cooking kit, water filtration system, compass, toilet paper, hand sanitizer and a fire starter.
+I bring trekking poles, a small cooking kit, water filtration system, compass, toilet paper, hand sanitizer, and a fire starter.
 I like having the comforts of cooking up a meal or a cup of tea when I am out on the trail.
-If your are planning to do an extended hike I would recommend you pack a lot more items.
+If you are planning to do an extended hike, I would recommend you pack a lot more items.
 I will save that one for a future post.